LeeTgk/EMOPIA_cls/README.md

 # EMOPIA_cls
+This is a fork of the original Emopia classifier repository [available here](https://github.com/seungheondoh/EMOPIA_cls) Some minor changes were made in order to use the classifier as a separate python package in google colabs, (not sure if that was the best way but that's what i tried)

+## Below there's the original README.md

 This is the official repository of **EMOPIA: A Multi-Modal Pop Piano Dataset For Emotion Recognition and Emotion-based Music Generation**.
 The paper has been accepted by International Society for Music Information Retrieval Conference 2021.
 This repository is the **Emotion Recognition** part (Audio and MIDI domain).